kennethdait/bedctl/README.md

 # bedctl

-This is a desktop application, utilizing the Eleectron Node.js framework, with with to develop departmental systems.
+This is a desktop application, utilizing the Electron Node.js framework, with with to develop departmental systems.